awsdocs/aws-systems-manager-user-guide/doc_source/sysman-proxy-with-ssm-agent.md

    + On Ubuntu Server instances where SSM Agent is installed by using a snap:

      `/etc/systemd/system/snap.amazon-ssm-agent.amazon-ssm-agent.service.d/override.conf`
-   + On Amazon Linux 2 instances:
+   + On Amazon Linux 2 and Amazon Linux 2023 instances:

      `/etc/systemd/system/amazon-ssm-agent.service.d/override.conf`
    + On other operating systems: